wojdyr/fityk/doc/fit.rst

 where method is one of: ``levenberg_marquardt``, ``nelder_mead_simplex``, ``genetic_algorithms``.

-All non-linear fitting methods are iterative, and there are two common stopping criteria:
+All non-linear fitting methods are iterative, and there are three common stopping criteria:

 - the number of iterations; it can be specified after the ``fit`` command.

-- and the number of evaluations of the objective function (WSSR); set using the option :option:`max_wssr_evaluations` (0=unlimited).
+- the number of evaluations of the objective function (WSSR); set using the option :option:`max_wssr_evaluations` (0=unlimited).

+- and the processor time, in seconds (:option:`max_fitting_time`,  0=unlimited).

 There are also other criteria, different for each method.